Macrometacorp/docs/docs/search/search-examples/range-search-example.md

 }
 ```

-Goals:
+## Goals

+The following goals need to be accomplished to create the required APIs:

-1. Create a document collection called `inventory`
+1. Create a document collection called `inventory`.
-2. Import the [shoe-inventory.json](/datasets/shoe-inventory.json) file to our new collection.
-When the JSON file opens in a new browser tab, right click and choose save as to download the file..
+2. Import the `shoe-inventory.json` file to the new collection.
+You can download the JSON file by right-clicking on this [link](/datasets/shoe-inventory.json) and choosing "Save As".
-3. Create Search View on our inventory collection
+3. Create a search view on the `inventory` collection.
-4. Query the view
+4. Query the view to fetch data from the collection.
-5. Save the query as Query Worker
+5. Save the query as a Query Worker.
-6. Execute the Query Worker as API
+6. Execute the Query Worker as an API.

+By completing these goals, you will have a functional CRUD API and a search API that can be used to interact with the shoe inventory dataset.

-## Create a document collection
+## Create a Document Collection
 First step is to create collection from Macrometa console:

 ![Create Document Collection](/img/search/range-example/create-collection.png)